juji-io/datalevin/doc/alter.md

 Datalevin stands on the shoulder of giants.
 Datascript is developed by [Nikita Prokopov](https://tonsky.me/) that "is built totally from scratch and is not related by any means to" Datomic®.
-Datalevin started out as a port of Datascript to LMDB storage, but has since diviated from that origin signficantly.
+Datalevin started out as a port of Datascript to LMDB storage, but has since deviated from that origin signficantly.

 ## Differences from Datascript